PurdueCS190-FALL2014/lab7/README.md

 #### Do WITH partner on ONE computer

 If you were the second partner to finish your implementation, you will have gotten merge conflict when you tried to pull.
-This is because both of you implemented the __*mult(a, b)*__ function.
-Let's fix this conflict.
+This is because you changed the same lines, but did different things (you each implemented different functions)

 1. Open up `calc.py` in your text editor (`$ pluma calc.py &`)

 2. Look for the pattern of `<<<<<<<<` and `>>>>>>>>` in the code.
 This is where the merge conflict exists.

   > Notice how your changes are marked by HEAD and your partner's changes are marked by a commit hash from the remote.

-3. Edit the code to be implemented how you want it.
-You can either keep your implementation, or your partner's implementation or mix the two.
-It's your choice how you want to fix the conflict.
-Do this with your partner.
+3. Edit the code to include both functions.
+Be sure to remove the merge markers (`<<<<<<<<` and `>>>>>>>>`), this isn't valid python and shouldn't be left in the file.

+  ** There could be more than one merge conflict **

-4. When you are done editing, git add the file and commit.
+4. When you are done editing, git `add` the file and commit.

 5. Run `$ git push` to publish your changes to Github so your partner can pull them down.

-6. Your partner should now run `$ git pull origin master` on his/her computer to see that you fixed the conflict.
+6. Your partner should now run `$ git pull` on his/her computer to see that you fixed the conflict.

 Now both of you should be able to run `$ python calc.py` on your separate computers and have a fully functioning calculator CLI.

 ### Grading

 * Run `$ git log -3` and show it to your TA

-* Show your TA the open source project that you forked.
+* Ask any questions that you have

 ### Bonus: Setting up SSH keys